Sayomphon/Setting-up-an-IAM-role-for-an-EC2-instance/README.md

 }

 ```
-  - Purpose: This block specifies the cloud service provider, which in this case is AWS.
+  - **Purpose**: This block specifies the cloud service provider, which in this case is AWS.
-  - region: Defines the AWS region where the resources will be created.
+  - **region**: Defines the AWS region where the resources will be created.
 You can change this to any valid AWS region based on your requirements.